CodeMaster7000/Update-and-Restart-PC/README.md

 # Update and Restart Computer

-A Windows PowerShell script designed to check for security updates, install them, and restart the computer afterward.
-To run, simply execute the program in PowerShell.
+A PowerShell script designed to check for security updates, install them, and restart the computer afterward.

+To run, simply execute the program in Windows PowerShell.
+Your life made easier!